 After arriving in Cairo in the evening, I went to a hostel I booked called Arabesque Hotel which I do not recommend.
 It's very old and there was not many people there.
 Given, I got upgraded to a single room but the purpose of me staying in a hostel is to meet some people.
 Ultimately I did not meet anyone there and I would suggest people to go to Freedom Hostel instead (which I stayed on my way out of Egypt).
 Very modern, clean, fast WiFi and I met lots of people here.

-Day 1: The Pyramids of Giza
+Getting to the Pyramids of Giza

 Walking in Cairo in the early morning was a quiet and peaceful experience I did not expect from this place.